okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-tutorials/index.md

 # Architecture tutorials (work in progress)

 > **Note:** This area is a work in progress.
-Please give us feedback on the content and format of this new type of architecture article.
-You can leave feedback by:
+Please leave feedback on the content and format of this new type of architecture article by posting comments in the [Architecture area of the developer forums](https://devforum.okta.com/c/questions/architecture/24).
->
->* Posting a comment in the [Architecture developer forum](https://devforum.okta.com/c/questions/architecture/24).
->* Using the Feedback tab on this page with a subject of "Architecture Lab Overview".

 * [Directory Coexistence](/docs/reference/architecture-tutorials/directory-coexistence/overview)